DanielHearn/css-loaders/README.md

 }
 ```

-The scss source code for each loader can be found within src/scss/loaders in individual named and numbered files following the x_name.scss format.
-Each loader scss file is imported into main.scss via @import 'loaders/x_name';
+The scss source code for each loader can be found within `src/scss/loaders` in individual named and numbered files following the x_name.scss format.
+Each loader scss file is imported into main.scss via `@import 'loaders/x_name'`;

 ## Gulp tasks
 - Watch: Use browsersync to reload files and compiles pug, scss.